FOSSBilling/FOSSBilling/CONTRIBUTING.md

 * **What's the name and version of the server OS you're FOSSBilling installation is running**?
 * **What's the PHP version your server is using**?
 * **What's the MySQL version your server is using**?
-* **What's the Web Server and version your using**?
+* **What's the Web Server and version you're using**?

-### Suggesting Enhancements
+### Suggesting improvements or new features

-This section guides you through submitting an enhancement suggestion for FOSSBilling, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).

-### Your First Code Contribution

-Unsure where to begin contributing to FOSSBilling?
-You can start by looking through these `good first issue` and `help-wanted` issues:

-* [Good first issues][good first issue] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first issue` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+⚠️ Please note the title is __*Suggesting*__, not __*Demanding*__.
+Be polite, appreciate other people's time, and explain in detail, and you are far more likely to get what you want!

+FOSSBilling is not designed to be all things to all people, but we do want it to be as useful and usable as possible.
+If you have a suggestion for a new feature or an improvement to an existing one then please do submit it.
+Please be as clear and explicit as you can and provide as much detail as you can, this will make it much easier for the community and maintainers to understand your suggestion and take action.

+Before creating enhancement suggestions, please check through the [existing Issues](https://github.com/FOSSBilling/FOSSBilling/issues) and see if somebody has already made the same suggestion.
+If they have then please don't create a new issue, but instead, add your thoughts and comments to the existing one.

+### Contributing code

+The source code is the heart of FOSSBilling, and we are always interested in quality contributions to improve it, squash bugs, and close open issues.
+Please follow these guidelines to make things easier for yourself and other contributors.

+#### What to work on
+Check out our upcoming Milestones for an overview of what needs to be done.
+See the Good first issue label for a list of issues that should be relatively easy to get started with.
+If there's anything you're unsure of, don't hesitate to ask!
+All of us were just starting once.

+If you're planning to go ahead and work on something, please leave a comment on the relevant issue or create a new one explaining what you are doing.
+This helps us divide our efforts more sensibly by ensuring that we are not all doing the same thing at the same time.

 #### Local development

-FOSSBilling and all packages can be developed localy.
+FOSSBilling and all packages can be developed locally.
 Instructions on how to do this are provided in [Readme](README.md):

-### Pull Requests
+#### Making a pull request

 The process described here has several goals: